ginkgobioworks/abdev-benchmark/models/saprot_vh_vl/README.md

 The rationale behind this joint representation is same as that of the ESM2 case(no token contamination and learning from features independently).

+Note: At the time of writing, there were two choices to fetch structures from - MOE and ABB3.
+This implementation concerns itself only with the MOE structures

 ## Method

 ### 1. Separate Chain Embedding